Zhou Nan: Early years and education

-Born in December 1927 in Changchun, Jilin Province, Zhou was born under the name of Gao Qinglian.
+Zhou was born in November 1927 in Changchun, Jilin Province under the name of Gao Qinglian.
 He was the youngest of the five children born to Gao Guozhu, the magistrate of Anda County in Heilongjiang Province, and his second wife Wang Yunzhi.
 Just before the Japanese invasion of Manchuria, the family moved to the city of Tianjin, where at age 14, Gao enrolled at Tianjin's Yaohua High School.
-Upon graduation, he attended Beijing University from 1944–1948, majoring in philosophy.
+Upon graduation, he attended Beijing University from 1944 to 1948, majoring in philosophy.
 In 1949, he was appointed Head of the English Department at Beijing Foreign Studies University.

 Early political career

-In April 1946, Gao Qingzong formally entered the Chinese Communist Party under the nom de guerre (or Party name) "Zhou Nan", a poet from the Song Dynasty.
+In April 1946, Gao Qingzong formally entered the Chinese Communist Party under the nom de guerre (or Party name) "Zhou Nan", a poet from the Song dynasty.
 Party members at the time were advised to go by aliases or false names to protect themselves from KMT persecution.
 From then on, he made his name change official and became formally known as Zhou Nan.
 During the Korean War, Zhou served as the Chief of the Political Bureau of the People's Volunteer Army, and interrogated captured POW's.
 In 1951, he joined the Foreign Service and took up a post as the Third Secretary and later Second Secretary at the newly created Chinese Embassy in Pakistan.
 After serving in Pakistan for four years, Zhou returned to Beijing in 1955 as Section Chief of the Department of West Asian and North African Affairs.
 During the Cultural Revolution, He was later appointed First Secretary at the Chinese Embassy in Tanzania, where he served until 1973.